 ATLaS: Accelerated Transportation Loading System

 ARA has been providing innovative technologies and solutions in all aspects of engineering and scientific research, development, testing and support since 1979.
 ARA is the sole developer and manufacturer of the Accelerated Transportation Load System (ATLaS).
-Since our first ATLaS delivery in 1997 to Ohio University, ARA has delivered ten accelerated pavement testers to research institutes across North America and China.
 Our 63,000 square foot ISO certified manufacturing facility in Randolph, VT is home to experienced engineers, designers and technicians with decades of experience in geotechnical fields.
 All of our APT platforms are custom built to accommodate traffic-induced load capacities, budget constraints and site restrictions.
 ARA is an ISO 9001 Certified Company, following a rigorous standardized system engineering approach with a strong data driven quality program led by a Six Sigma blackbelt.

 ATLaS System Highlights